Suggested Minors for Horticulture Majors

 MSU offers a number of minors that may be used to complement academic majors or to accommodate studies that are not available as a major.
 Minors typically require 15-17 credit hours of specified course work.
 Minors are included on a student's transcript upon graduation.

-Miinors which may be of particular interest to Horticulture students are listed below.
+Minors which may be of particular interest to Horticulture students are listed below.
 Students are encouraged to discuss an academic plan for their minor with the contact person(s) listed below, and the Horticulture advisor.
-A comprehensive list of Minors offered at MSU can be found at here.
+See a comprehensive list of Minors offered at MSU.

 Minor in Agribusiness Management

-Offered through the Department of Agricultural Economics, this specialization combines broad training in business with specialized training in the unique problems of managing agribusiness firms.
-Horticulture majors interested in more information about this specialization should speak with their horticulture advisor, or contact Ruthi Bloomfield, at (517) 423-5298.
-Click here for more information.
+Offered through the Department of Agricultural, Food and Resource Economics, this specialization combines broad training in business with specialized training in the unique problems of managing agribusiness firms.

 Minor in Agronomy

 This minor is available as an elective to students who are enrolled in bachelor's degree programs at Michigan State University and is designed to serve students with majors in fields other than Crop and Soil Sciences who are interested in agronomy and who plan to pursue careers in agriculture for which a basic familiarity with the science of cropping systems is important.
-This minor will provide an opportunity for students to gain a fundamental understanding of the science of food production, including crop management, soil management, and plant breeding and biotechnology.
-Click here for more information.
+This minor is offered through the Department of Plant, Soil and Microbial Sciences.
+It will provide an opportunity for students to gain a fundamental understanding of the science of food production, including crop management, soil management, and plant breeding and biotechnology.

 This minor is an excellent choice for Horticulture majors interested in viticulture and Enology.
 The Minor in Beverage Science and Technology is designed to provide students with fundamental knowledge of the production of fermented beverages.
 Certain courses in this minor are only offered at off-campus wineries or breweries.
 The minor is available as an elective to students who are enrolled in bachelor’s degree programs at Michigan State University.
 The minor is administered by the Department of Food Science and Human Nutrition.